YGspace/YouTube-DL-Chrome-extensions/README.md

 # 📦 Synology NAS Downloader - Chrome Extension

-A modern, class-based Chrome extension that allows you to download videos directly to your **Synology NAS** using the `youtube-dl-nas` Docker container.
-Right-click any video link or use the popup interface to queue downloads instantly.
+A lightweight, class-based Chrome extension that allows you to download videos directly to your Synology NAS using the youtube-dl-nas Docker container.
+Built with a simple, spaghetti-style codebase, it delivers fast and effective functionality — just right-click any video link or use the popup interface to queue downloads instantly.

 ---